9 Clouds Automotive Marketing Blog

 1. Think Mobile First

-These days, 56% of all emails are opened on mobile devices — which means if your emails aren't optimized for mobile, you're alienating the majority of your email recipients.
+The percentage of emails opened on mobile has increased 180% in the last three years alone — which means if your emails aren't optimized for mobile, you're alienating the majority of your email recipients.

 So consider a mobile-first mindset when it comes to email design.
 Most email clients now automatically adjust email layouts for mobile devices, but some still don't.
 Make sure your emails are responsive by making use of flexible layouts, templates, and cascading style sheet (CSS) code.